Table of Contents

 Service Desk

-Provides detailed technical skills and resources necessary to support the operation of the service infrastructure.
+Provides technical expertise and resources required to support service infrastructure operations.

-The main objective of Continuous Service Improvement is to align and realign services with changing business needs by identifying and implementing improvements.
+The main goal of Continual Service Improvement is to align services with changing business needs by identifying and implementing improvements.

 - Plan: to establish the objectives and processes necessary to obtain the results according to the expected result.